 - Baking powder: This helps add a bit of lightness to the cookies and improves the texture.

 - Vanilla: Many recipes do not call for vanilla in a peanut butter cookie recipe but come on, vanilla is like the best thing ever; add some and change your world!
+For more info, check out our guide to the different types of vanilla extract!

 - Salt: If your peanut butter is salted, skip the salt.
 Also, a little bit of flakey salt on top of these cookies to finish them is marvellous.